senthilsweb/templrjs/content/blog/2021-11-07-expose-apps-running-in-your-home-lab-server-securely-to-public-internet-thru-cloudflare-tunnel.md

   - Free tunnel
   - Cloud
   - cookbook
-usecases:
-  - Showcase your development progress to your client
-  - Test and debug your webhooks
-  - Exposing your home lab to cloud
-  - Secure Expose edge devices to clopud
-  - Invoke http apps running your local server from cloud (webhook)
-features:
-  - Many services, one cloudflared
-  - No need to open any ports in your firewall
-  - Data inflight are encrypted
-  - Safe from DDoS attacks
-  - Tunneling client is light weight golang binary
-  - Unlimited instances of http apps can be exposed
-  - Available for all Operating systems
-platforms: [Web, Mobile, Tablet]
 ---

 This post will guide you to expose your local development websites and webhooks or any http applications running in your home servers to public internet in a safe and secure manner using free Cloudflare (cloudflared) tunnel client also known as Argo Tunnel.
 It is 100% free and doesn't requre any registrations or Credit card details.